pypy/pypy.org/posts/2022/12/pypy-alive.rst

     i1 = int_add(i0, 10)
     i2 = int_lt(i1, 15)
     guard_true(i2)
-    jump(i0)
+    jump(0)

-The first guards in both these traces correspond to each other, so the first chunks to check are the operations:
+The first guards in both these traces correspond to each other, so the first chunks to check are the first three operations:

 .. code::